StigmaBeat

-What are the films?
+What are the three Stigmabeat films?

-An introduction to StigmaBeat: Provides an overview of the project, including insights directly from young people about the experience of StigmaBeat.
+This film provides an overview of the project, including insights directly from young people about the experience of StigmaBeat.

-Stigma Stevie: An animation about a young person’s experiences of stigma and a stigma-fighting superhero that needs a hand.
+An animation about a young person’s experiences of stigma and a stigma-fighting superhero that needs a hand.
 The story and characters were developed from StigmaBeat participants’ ideas and tested with them in the creation process.

-Photo stories: Where StigmaBeat participants share photos they have taken of something or someplace that represents being free of judgement and stigma.
+Where StigmaBeat participants share photos they have taken of something or someplace that represents being free of judgement and stigma.

 Can I use the films in my classroom?